How Ramadan Affects the Economy in Muslim Countries

 Inflationary pressures:

-Food prices tend to increase since retail businesses hike prices when consumer demand rises for special Ramadan food products.
+Food prices tend to increase since retail businesses hike costs when consumer demand rises for special Ramadan food products.
 The phenomenon of increased food costs affects nations that either lack advanced agricultural capabilities or heavily depend on imported food throughout Ramadan.
-The food prices in Egypt experience notable increases during Ramadan which creates new financial problems for families with low incomes.
+The food prices in Egypt experience notable increases during Ramadan, which creates new financial problems for families with low incomes.

 Consumer behavior during Ramadan:

-The tourism industry experiences notable changes due to Ramadan because multiple Islamic landmarks and pilgrimage destinations belong to tourist destinations worldwide.
-During the annual Hajj pilgrimage at Mecca which begins right after Ramadan the local economy receives significant growth through hotel bookings along with transportation expenses and store purchases.
+The tourism industry experiences notable changes due to Ramadan because multiple Islamic landmarks and pilgrimage destinations belong to tourists worldwide.
+The local economy receives significant growth during the annual Hajj pilgrimage at Mecca, which begins right after Ramadan, through hotel bookings, transportation expenses, and store purchases.

 Religious tourism:

 The Muslim-majority nations experience heightened domestic tourist movement during the sacred month of Ramadan.
-Both national relatives meetings and numerous religious functions connect residents within their home territory.
-The season of tourism has a beneficial impact on regional economic development particularly in locations where tourism drives the yearly economic cycle.
+Residents of their home territory are connected by various religious events as well as national relatives’ meetings.
+The season of tourism has a beneficial impact on regional economic development, particularly in locations where it drives the yearly economic cycle.

 Government Spending and Charitable Contributions